 To step things up, certain restaurants are extra, but they are well worth it in my opinion.
 These include Sindhu, Epicurean, The Glass House and Beach House which is just a small fee.

 There are 3 choices of room onboard which I like because it doesn’t overwhelm you with options and price difference.
+Needless to say, all have high standards and are spotless.
 I had a suite, which included a balcony.
 This gave me space to work (yes, I was working!), and that game-changer of a balcony.
 I absolutely love a balcony, those sunset beers of waking up for sunrise and watching us sail into a new destination.
 You honestly cannot beat that feeling.
 You can also get inside cabins or balcony cabins.

 Finally, you of course have all the expected entertainment options.
 You can usually find me at the Headliners Theatre for the daily shows, the sports bar of Brodie’s which usually has acoustic music, or partying at my favourite, the Live Lounge.